I recently discovered a series of posts authored by Robert M. Bowman Jr, who was a good friend of Nabeel Qureshi.

 The series has to do with Rob’s interaction with Nabeel during Nabeel’s illness and Rob’s scholarly reasoning why God usually doesn’t provide miraculous healing for the sick, even godly individuals such as Nabeel.

 If you are like me, I was deeply affected by Nabeel’s death and this series that Rob has graciously shared provides his biblical insight on the subject of biblical healing and the unanswered questions that it sometimes leaves.
-I am personally going through the series myself at the time of this post, so my personal conclusions are not indicated.

 I am going to provide the links to the 10 posts and I would encourage everyone to take the time to go through them.